in28minutes/clean-code/GildedRoseProblemStatement.md

 #### Rules for Specific Items - Specific Exceptions:
 - "Aged Brie" actually increases in Quality the older it gets
 - "Backstage passes", like aged brie, increases in Quality as it's SellIn value approaches;
-	a.	increases by 2 when there are 10 days or less
+	- increases by 2 when there are 10 days or less
-	b.	increases by 3 when there are 5 days or less
+	- increases by 3 when there are 5 days or less
-	c.	drops to 0 after the concert
+	- drops to 0 after the concert

 ## Exercises
 - Step I  : Improve clarity of GildedRoseADefaultItemTest.java